oceanprotocol-archive/OEPs/3/README.md

 ![Combination of Building Blocks](images/building-blocks-combination.png)

 In the above picture you can see multiple set up combinations of an Ocean Node.
 The first one (top left), shows an Ocean Node running an Agent and a Full Keeper (Decentralized VM, Database and Worker).
 Other scenarios could require specialized deployments to run Worker nodes, Agents, Database nodes, etc.

-## Design Requirements

-The following design requirements should guide the development of the Ocean Protocol:

-* MUST use an open protocol, accessible to clients using any technology stack
-* SHOULD minimise latency for user transactions
-* MUST store a record of all asset provenance
-* MUST allow custom metadata (as defined by marketplaces and/or domain specific use cases)
-* MUST support data services of all types, including:
-  - Data assets
-  - Data operations including:
-    - Data transformation operations
-    - Machine learning operations
-* MUST enable interoperability (i.e. sharing of data assets and services) between multiple marketplace implementations
-* MUST support arbitrary data formats (e.g. as specified by MIME type)
-* MUST support off-chain operations for storage and compute
-* MUST support both free and priced data assets / services
-* MUST allow marketplaces to implement custom asset pricing logic (for priced services)
-* MUST support the IP management.
-During the creation of a new Asset or Service, the ownership rights should be registered.
-During the consumption agreement, this right should be registered.
-* Ocean agents (including but not limited to Marketplaces) MUST have an efficient way to access the full blockchain history so that can query or index a copy of the blockchain as necessary